IDMNYU/p5-fundamentals/_pages/intro/programming.md

 Some form of computer programming has been happening since at least the $$1830$$s when [Ada Lovelace](https://en.wikipedia.org/wiki/Ada_Lovelace) wrote a program to calculate a sequence of Bernoulli numbers on a mechanical computer.
 Mechanical computers were programmed using punched cards, physical pieces of cardboard with holes, that were fed into the machine at specific times.
 The holes, or lack of holes, in specific positions of the cards is what determined whether certain mechanical connections were made, and this is what caused the computer to behave in a specific way.

 It wasn't until the $$1940$$s, with the advance of electronic computers, that writing and running a computer program could be done on the same machine.
-The commands that were given to these computers, however, were still pretty much written out in a way that specified sequences of $$on$$ and $$off$$ signals for electronic switches and other components.
+The commands that were given to these computers, however, were still pretty much written out in a way that specified sequences of $$on$$ and $$\mathit{off}$$ signals for electronic switches and other components.

 ## Languages

 We can trace the origins of the programming languages that we use today to the late $$1950$$s, and the work of American computer scientist and Navy admiral [Grace Hopper](https://en.wikipedia.org/wiki/Grace_Hopper).
-Hopper showed that English terms could be used to describe instructions for a program in a generic way, that could later be translated into sequences of $$on$$ and $$off$$ signals for specific computers.
+Hopper showed that English terms could be used to describe instructions for a program in a generic way, that could later be translated into sequences of $$on$$ and $$\mathit{off}$$ signals for specific computers.

 This led to the advent of "high-level", machine-independent, programming languages like FORTRAN, ALGOL and COBOL, which could be used to write programs in human-readable English.
 The term "high-level" here is somewhat relative and fluid.
 It's used to describe how close a programming language is to a natural language and to denote a level of abstraction provided by the language in relation to the specific hardware that its resulting programs will run on.